davehasacat/airflow-stocks-elt/README.md

 ### Configuration

 1. **Environment Variables**: Create a file named `.env` in the project root.
-Copy the contents of `.env.example` into it and fill in your `ALPHA_ADVANTAGE_API_KEY`.
+Copy the contents of `.env.example` (if you've created one) into it and fill in your `ALPHA_ADVANTAGE_API_KEY`.
 The rest of the variables are pre-configured for the local environment.
 2. **dbt Profile**: The `dbt/profiles.yml` file is configured to read credentials from the `.env` file.
 No changes are needed.

 ### Running the Project